Barrage of Russian strikes hits key Ukrainian infrastructure

 In Kharkiv, two strikes hit critical infrastructure facilities, according to the authorities, and the subway ceased operating.
 Officials also warned about possible power outages in the city of Zaporizhzhia resulting from the strikes there.

 Critical infrastructure objects were also hit in the Cherkasy region southeast of Kyiv, and explosions were reported in other regions of Ukraine.
 In the Kirovohrad region of central Ukraine, the energy facility was hit, according to local authorities.
-In Vinnytsia, a missile that was shot down landed on civilian buildings, resulting in damage but no casualties, according to regional governor Serhii Borzov.
+In Vinnytsia, a missile that was shot down landed on civilian buildings, resulting in damage but no casualties, according to regional Gov. Serhii Borzov.

 Some parts of Ukrainian railways were also cut off from power, the Ukrainian Railways reported.